Course Outline

 Description

-In this course, you will develop your observational skills and understanding of new practices in animation and visualisation.
+In this course, you will develop new skills in animation and visualisation.
 You will learn about the latest tools and technologies and will create original artefacts from immersive visualisation to augmented reality.
-Your animation skills will be applied across film, live performance, game design or virtual reality in a collaborative project.
+Your visualisation skills will be applied across screen media, live performance, game design or virtual reality in a collaborative project.

 How will this course be delivered?